 7. Possibly Cheaper Cost of Living

 Yes, one of my VERY favorite things: saving money!
 Jake and I have saved THOUSANDS of dollars just by living abroad.
 In Vietnam, Bali, Turkey, and Thailand, we regularly only spent $800 per month on ALL of our expenses including rent, internet, utilities, etc.

-In France, we plan to spend about $1500 a month once we get ourselves settled (we’re still searching for an apartment!).
-Although that is more expensive than what we spent in Southeast Asia, it’s still just a fraction of what you would spend in America.
+In France, we spend about $1500 on our monthly expenses.
+Although that is more expensive than what we would spend living in Southeast Asia, it’s still just a fraction of what you would spend in America.

 8. Easy Access to New Places